zetsin/register-demo/README.md

 yarn test
 ```

-> Actually I almost spent around 4 hours on it, because I'm the beginner of react-form, and I use the original structure of create-react-app-redux instead of what I used to use, as what you suggest.
+> Actually I almost spent around 4 hours on it, because I'm the beginner of react-form, and I use the original redux flow created by create-react-app-redux instead of what I used to use, as what you suggest.

 ---